UTNkar/documentation/content/guides/new_website.md

 3. Create a new user or select a existing one that will become the owner of the website.
 Instructions for creating a new user can be found on the [ansible page](/development_tools/ansible/).

-4. Create a password for the database that will be created.
-Instructions can be found on the [ansible page](/development_tools/ansible/).
+4. Create a password for the database that will be created by running `ansible-vault edit vars/passwords.yml`.
+Use a password generator to create the password (at least 16 characters!).

 5. Find the correct file in the *ansible/vars* folder and add the new site by copying another site and changing the paremeters.
 The files in *ansible/vars* are explained on the [ansible page](/development_tools/ansible/).
     * Set the *template* variable to `temp-http`.
 This is because all other templates requires SSL certificates which we will create in a later step.